hyperledger/fabric-sdk-node/docs/tutorials/channel-events.md

 This tutorial illustrates the use of channel-based events.
-These events are similar to the existing events, however are specific to a single channel. channel-based events are a new feature of the Hyperledger Fabric Node.js client as of 1.1.
+These events are similar to the existing events, however are specific to a single channel.

-For more information on:
+The client handling of channel-based events has a few new options when setting up a listener.
+Channel-based events are a new feature of the Hyperledger Fabric Node.js client as of 1.1.

-* getting started with Hyperledger Fabric see [Building your first network](http://hyperledger-fabric.readthedocs.io/en/latest/build_network.html).
+For more information on getting started with Hyperledger Fabric see [Building your first network](http://hyperledger-fabric.readthedocs.io/en/latest/build_network.html).

 The following assumes an understanding of the Hyperledger Fabric network